1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 6. Each Member Association shall pay annual subscriptions as they become due and in such amount as the Council shall from time to time determine.

-7. All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in his capacity as such).
+7. All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in their capacity as such).

 MEETINGS OF MEMBERS OF MEMBER ASSOCIATIONS